programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 As expected, there are more instances of "write" in the lemmas column, as the lemmatization process has grouped inflected word forms (writing, writer) into the base word "write."
 Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
 It's also often used as a preliminary step for dimensionality reduction.
 For example, in his 2020 *Cultural Analytics* article, Matthew Lavin [^9] studies lemma frequencies that are predictive of the perceived genders of authors reviewed by the New York Times.
 View the Programming Historian lesson that is based on his article [here](/en/lessons/linear-regression).

+### Text Annotation
-## Part of Speech Tagging
+### Part of Speech Tagging
-spaCy also performs part-of-speech tagging.
+spaCy also performs annotation tasks like part-of-speech tagging.
 The pipeline facilitates two levels of part of speech tagging: coarse-grained tagging, which predicts the simple [universal part of speech](https://universaldependencies.org/u/pos/) of each token in a text (e.g. noun, verb, adjective, adverb), and detailed tagging, which uses a larger, more fine-grained set of part of speech tags (e.g. 3rd person singular present verb).
 The part of speech tags used are determined by the model we use for the nlp pipeline.
 Explore the differences between the models on [spaCy's website](https://spacy.io/models/en).

 We can call the part-of-speech tags in the same way as the lemmas.
 Create a function to extract them from any given doc object and apply the function to each doc object in the dataframe.
 The functionw we'll create will extract both the coarse- and fine-grained part of speech for each token (```token.pos_``` and ```token.tag_```, respectively).
 ```